-When West Drug Store was closed in 1990, Merline Kelly Coatney's daughter, Sandra Coatney Holley, donated a lot of old "patent medicine" to the Bemis Museum.
+When West Drug Store was closed in 1990, Merline Kelly Coatney's daughter, Sandra Coatney Holley, donated a lot of old "patent medicine" to the museum.
 At least 75% of it was some sort of laxative.
 Harold West had to stock what the doctor prescribed.
-Another thing he advocated was "drink lots of water."
+Another thing Dr. Smythe advocated was "drink lots of water."
 I remember seeing him come in the drug store and go to the soda fountain and serve himself a drink of cold water.
 He would finish it off with a BIG AHHH!
 It made me want a drink.

 Another cure of his was for "the worms."
-Kids in the 20's, 30's, and 40's played outside in the dirt and barefooted.
-This caused worms in kids and according to Dr. Smythe could be diagnosed by "being skinny" and "picking the nose."
+Kids in the 1920s, 1930s, and 1940s played outside in the dirt and barefooted.
+This caused worms in kids; and according to Dr. Smythe, they could be diagnosed by "being skinny" and "picking the nose."
 I fell victim to both.
 The word around town was that Dr. Smythe said "rub turpentine around the navel each night until the nose picking stops."